Top 1% of Defence Law Firms

 Assisting illegal entry and harbouring person cases are a very complex area of law.
 Many different crimes, offences and wrongdoings can be involved.
 However, we have put together a few examples so that you can see for yourself what may be a factor in being arrested for this offence:

-If you are found guilty and convicted of assisting illegal entry or harbouring persons, you are likely to receive a prison sentence of at least two years.
+If you are found guilty and convicted of assisting illegal entry or harbouring persons, you are likely to receive a prison sentence of at least 2 years.
 The UK government work hard to prevent illegal immigration and take this offence very seriously.

 Sentences are worked out by judges using the guidelines issued by the Sentencing Council in addition to looking at the seriousness and circumstances of the crime.